-In stochastic search and optimization it is rare for the Bayes optimal procedure to be computationally efficient.
-One of the earliest examples of an efficiently solvable stochastic search problem is Pandora's Problem~\cite{weitzman}, formulated by Martin Weitzman in 1979.
-In this problem there are $n$ boxes containing independent random rewards sampled from known distributions.
-Each box also has a known cost that must be paid to open it.
-Upon opening a box the searcher learns the value of the reward inside.
-A search policy must decide, at every stage, whether to stop and claim the largest prize uncovered so far or to open one more box and, if so, which box to open.
-Weitzman showed that a remarkably simple ``index policy'' is Bayes optimal.
-Subsequent work in theoretical computer science built upon Weitzman's ideas to obtain approximately optimal policies for combinatorial generalizations of Pandora's Problem in which more than one prize may be claimed~\cite{singla2018price}, decision-theoretic generalizations in which there is more than one way to open a box~\cite{beyhaghi2023pandora,beyhaghi2019pandora,bowers2025prophetinequalitiesbanditscabinets,chawla2024combinatorialselectioncostlyinformation,fu2023pandora,guha2008information,scully2025localhedgingapproximatelysolves}, and strategic generalizations in which boxes are under the control of selfish agents~\cite{kleinberg2018delegated,kleinberg2016descending}.
+More generally, in stochastic search problems, it is rare for the Bayes optimal procedure is to be computationally efficient.
+One of the earliest examples of an efficiently solvable stochastic search problem is the celebrated Pandora's Problem, formulated by ~\cite{weitzman} who also showed that a remarkably simple ``index policy'' is Bayes optimal.
+Subsequent work in theoretical computer science obtained approximately optimal policies for combinatorial generalizations of Pandora's Problem in which more than one prize may be claimed~\cite{singla2018price}, decision-theoretic generalizations in which there is more than one way to open a box~\cite{beyhaghi2023pandora,beyhaghi2019pandora,bowers2025prophetinequalitiesbanditscabinets,chawla2024combinatorialselectioncostlyinformation,fu2023pandora,guha2008information,scully2025localhedgingapproximatelysolves}, and strategic generalizations in which boxes are under the control of selfish agents~\cite{kleinberg2018delegated,kleinberg2016descending}.
 Our Keychain Order Selection problem bears a resemblance to Pandora's Problem in that the searcher has freedom, in both models, to decide on the order in which to explore alternatives.
 However, in Keychain Order Selection this freedom is not absolute; it is limited by the structure of the keychains, which inhibits the application of techniques based on Weitzman indices and their generalizations.